-Date: Click on your state, at left, to open a small window containing the statistics for the group you have chosen.
-Put the figures into the appropriate box on your table.
-Next, look at your county data.
+Click on your state, at left, to open a small window containing the statistics for the Group you have chosen.
+Put them into the appropriate box on your table.

+6. Next, look at your county data.
 In the box "Interested in viewing counties?" use the drop-down menu to select and click on your state.
 Find the data for your table there and enter it below.

-Finally, see if you can find data for your town or city.
-It is difficult to access information by town or city for the 1960 U.S. Census, but recent data are useful too.
+7. Finally, see if you can find data for your town or city.
+It is difficult to access this information for the 1960 census, but recent data is useful too.
 Use the 2020 Census Quick Facts search to enter a local ZIP code.
-If your town or city has fewer than 5,000 people, it might not show up in this search.
+If your town or city has fewer than 5000 people, it might not show up in this search.
 In that case, use a nearby larger city, or try searching your town name on Wikipedia and looking for a section titled "Demographics."
-If you can't find any data on the town you're looking for, mark those boxes "N/A" for "Not Available."
+If you can't find any data on the town you're looking for, mark those boxes "NA" for "Not Available."